Return To Invoice Gap Insurance

-In the event of your vehicle being declared a total loss, Return to Invoice gap insurance pays the difference between the motor insurers settlement and the purchase price paid for your vehicle.
+In the event of your vehicle being declared a total loss, Return to Invoice (RTI) or Back to Invoice Gap Insurance pays the difference between the motor insurer’s settlement and the purchase price paid for your vehicle.

-If you purchased your vehicle under a finance agreement (except where the policy is transferred) and the outstanding finance balance at the point of total loss is greater than the original purchase price, RTI gap insurance will pay the difference between the vehicle value at the point of total loss and the outstanding finance balance.
+If you bought your vehicle under a finance agreement (except where the policy is transferred) and the outstanding balance at the point of total loss is greater than the original purchase price, RTI Gap Insurance will pay the difference between the vehicle’s current market value and the remaining finance balance.

 Cover will include up to a maximum of £250 motor insurance excess.